With the cost of living soaring in the UK, everyone is trying to do what they can to reduce their bills and make every penny count.

 19. Look into dash-cam insurance

 Dash-cam insurance is where you have a camera attached to the front interior of your car.
 It’s worth looking into because some insurers offer a dash-cam insurance discount.
-This ranges between about 10-15%.
+This ranges between about 10 and 15%.

 20. Make sure you know about different insurance companies’ extra charges